From Braces to Hecke algebras & Quantum Groups: Introduction

 It is worth noting that \cite{Hienta} provides one of the first instances of classification of set-theoretical solutions of Yang-Baxter equation.
 Various connections between the set theoretical Yang-Baxter equation and geometric crystals \cite{Eti, BerKaz}, or soliton cellular automatons \cite{TakSat, HatKunTak} have been also demonstrated.

 The theory of braces was established around 2005, when Wolfgang Rump developed a structure called a brace to describe all finite involutive set-theoretic solutions of the Yang-Baxter equation.
 Rump showed that every brace yields a solution to the Yang-Baxter equation, and every non-degenerate, involutive set-theoretic solution of the Yang-Baxter equation can be obtained from a brace, a structure which generalises nilpotent rings.
-Subsequently skew-braces were developed by Guareni and Vendramin to describe non-involutive solutions \cite{GV}.
-In this paper we will follow this direction.
+Subsequently skew-braces were developed by Guarnieri and Vendramin to describe non-involutive solutions \cite{GV}.

 The theory of braces and skew braces has connections with numerous research areas, for example with group theory (Garside groups, regular subgroups, factorised groups-- see for example \cite{bcjo, JKA, kava, sysak}), algebraic number theory, Hopf-Galois extensions \cite{Ba, SVB}, non-commutative ring theory \cite{[26], KSV, IL}, Knot theory \cite{Ka, Lebed}, Hopf algebras, quantum groups \cite{ESS}, universal algebra, groupoids \cite{APil}, semi-braces \cite{Catino}, trusses \cite{Tomasz} and Yang-Baxter maps.
 Moreover, skew braces are related to non-commutative physics, Yetter-Drinfield modules and Nichols algebras.